Open to the Public

 What You’ll See

-The neighboring Sproul State Forest is home to white-tailed deer, black bear, wild turkey, grouse, timber rattlesnake, bobcat, numerous warblers and birds of prey, and native brook trout.
-The Sproul Forest is also abundant in wildlife such as river otter, fisher and a recently reintroduced elk herd.
+The Preserve, and the neighboring Sproul State Forest, is home to white-tailed deer, black bear, wild turkey, grouse, timber rattlesnake, bobcat, numerous warblers and birds of prey, and native brook trout.
+The area also boasts abundant wildlife, including river otter, fisher and a recently reintroduced elk herd.

 The property is enrolled in the Pennsylvania Game Commission's (PGC) Forest Game and Deer Management Assistance Program and is an active participant in the Quality Deer Management Association.
 Public access hunting is permitted and encouraged at West Branch Forest in accordance with the regulations of the PGC.
-If you do plan to hunt on this property, we would appreciate a courtesy call, giving your name, number, what you plan to hunt and when.
 Fishing is also permitted in accordance with the regulations of the PA Fish and Boat Commission.
 An informational kiosk is located on Ritchie Road at the north entrance to the property.

-TNC’s Williamsport Field Office sponsors numerous volunteer work days, camping opportunities, and occasional workshops and field tours at the Forest including our popular staff-led Volunteer Camping Weekends each May and October.
+The Conservancy's Williamsport Field Office sponsors numerous volunteer work days, camping opportunities, and occasional workshops and field tours at the Preserve, including the popular staff-led Volunteer Camping Weekends each May and October.

-For more information on visiting West Branch Forest, call TNC's Williamsport Field Office at (570) 322-4132.
+For more information on visiting West Branch Forest, or to make a courtesy call about using the property for hunting (please provide your name, number, what you plan to hunt and when), call the Conservancy's Williamsport Field Office at (570) 322-4132.

 Take Interstate 80 West to Lock Haven Exit/Route 220.
 Take Route 220 North.
 Exit at Pine Creek/Route 44 North.
 Turn left off the exit ramp onto Route 44 North.
 Go approximately 10 miles, to the town of Waterville.
 Continue on 44 North another 7 miles to the junction of 664 & 44.
 Continue on 44 North past the Fin, Fur & Feather on the right.
 Go another 4 miles.